Guide to rabbit care: Five tips to keep your bunny healthy

 3. Provide an appropriate diet, consisting of hay, vegetables, and rabbit pellets

-The most important component of a rabbit’s diet is hay.
-Your rabbit should have unlimited access to hay at all times.
+When considering what to feed your rabbit, you must remember that the most important component of a rabbit’s diet is hay.
+Your rabbit should have unlimited access to the best hay for rabbits at all times.
 While legume hays, such as clover and alfalfa, can be used as a special treat, grass hay should constitute the majority of your rabbit’s diet.
 Appropriate grass hays include timothy, oat, rye, barley, or meadow grass.
 If possible, you should aim to offer your rabbit a variety of grass hays, as each hay has a slightly different nutrient profile, always making sure it is good quality, fresh and fragrant smelling.

 Green vegetables are the second most important component of your rabbit’s diet.
 Rabbits enjoy a variety of green vegetables, including broccoli, cabbage, leaf lettuce, romaine lettuce, bok choy, brussels sprouts, collard greens, kale, parsley, and others.
 To limit exposure to pesticides, you should always wash vegetables before feeding them to your rabbit.
 Fruits and sweet vegetables like carrots can also be given occasionally, but they should be regarded as a special treat and should not be a part of your rabbit’s daily diet.